12 best email newsletter software in 2026

 Brevo is a good fit if you want email plus multichannel options (like SMS and WhatsApp) with flexible monthly email-volume pricing.
 It’s beginner-friendly, but more advanced automation, reporting, and scaling often mean moving to higher tiers.

-11. AWeber: Best for teams with limited design resources
+11. AWeber: best for fast newsletter creation with limited design resources

 AWeber's website